scottdunnflux/k4config-xml-maker/README.md

 * Values may be modified in the Servers, InCopy Print Settings, and Proxy Settings sections.
 Changes will be reflected in the XML preview on the right side of the page.

 * Once the settings have been specified the K4 Conig.xml maybe copied, downloaded, or shared by clicking the appropriate button.
+* Read installation instructions and specify platform and versions to get a One-liner Install that can be pasted in to Terminal or CMD.

 ## Help